Covid-19 Updates

 Protect yourself and others by getting your vaccines.

-These vaccines are available at University Health Services (UHS) for a fee (some may even be covered through the Student Health Insurance Plan (SHIP)).
+Vaccines are available at University Health Services (UHS) for a fee.
+Many vaccines are covered for members of the Student Health Insurance Plan (SHIP).
+UHS also offers flu vaccines each fall at no cost to students.

 The city of Madison and the UW-Madison campus community are strongly committed to safety.
 Although campus and the city of Madison are quite safe, UW-Madison still wants to ensure that students have access to a number of resources to further protect students on and around campus.